 How to Optimize the Split-Step

 Many have this perception that a split-step needs to be a high jump, this is not the case.
 The split-step has 2 main components, first, it needs to be timed properly and second, it needs to be highly reactive (read more about reactiveness in this article).
-There’s no exact science to the timing of a split-step but it should occur around the moment your opponent makes contact with the ball.
-In terms of reactiveness, the thought process should be - I’m using the split-step to “zap” me into the the direction of my movement (I often use a bolt of lightning analogy when working with players as it should feel as if you’re getting an electric shock which initiates movement).
+There’s no exact rule when it comes to the timing of a split-step but after analyses from world class players, what we see is that the split-step is initiated at about the same time the opposing player is initiating their acceleration phase.
+Studies have even shown that when the opposing player is making contact with the ball, the player is at the peak of their ‘split-jump’ height.
+In terms of reactiveness, the thought process should be - I’m using the split-step to “zap” me into the the direction of my movement (I often use a bolt of lightning analogy when working with players as it should feel as if you’re getting an electric shock which initiates the movement).
 Here’s an example of Rafa timing the split-step along with using high reactiveness.

 Ball judgement is often referred to as perception - I will use these terms interchangeably.
 Although not necessarily a movement quality, judging where the ball is going has a huge influence on footwork.
 Before you’re in a position to hit the ball, you must begin judging the oncoming ball at the same time that you’re making your movement towards it.
 This happens very quickly - and requires the player to make decisions as to what the ball looks like - how hard is it hit, how much spin is on it, what’s the ball flight like, will the ball land short or deep etc. You’d be surprised how many elite players lack the refinement of this fundamental skill.
 I often see it at tournaments.
 Players are all over the place with their impact points (another fundamental tennis skill that we’ll cover in another post) - this is often a result of poor perception skills.